 Rainbow Shamrock Raised Salt Art Project Materials

 Several types of art supplies can be used to make rainbow shamrock art for Saint Patrick’s Day.
 You can choose between liquid watercolors and pipettes or paintbrushes OR you can choose to use a solid watercolor pallet with a cup of water and a paintbrush.

-Use liquid watercolors and pipettes or paint brushes or a solid watercolor pallet with a cup of water and a paint brush.
-Both are great for fine motor practice and hand-eye coordination.
+Both pipettes and paintbrushes are great for fine motor practice and hand-eye coordination.
 See the directions below for more information.

-- Cardstock (plain paper is a bit too thin to handle the weight of this project)
+- Cardstock (plain paper is too thin to handle the weight of the salt painting.)